Marblehead & Salem Rail Trails, MA

 The start of the fully paved Salem Bike Path by Harbor Glade.

 Continuing South on the hardpack trail through residential neighborhoods in the direction of Clifton and Swampscott, you'll likely find many people enjoying a stroll or out dog walking.
 Towards the South end of the trail expect to encounter several road crossings, though thankfully the busiest of these has manually activated pedestrian crosswalk lights and we found motorists to be very considerate of trail users.
-Terminating at Bradlee Avenue, the last 1,200 feet of the trail is technically Swampscott Rail Trail - possibly the shortest rail trail in existance until they're able to develop a 1.6 mile continuation of the trail into Swampscott.
+Terminating at Bradlee Avenue, the last 1,200 feet of the trail is technically Swampscott Rail Trail - possibly the shortest rail trail in existence until they're able to develop a 1.6 mile continuation of the trail into Swampscott.
 Just half a mile from this trail terminus are the long stretches of sand and coastline at Phillip's and Preston Beaches.

 Parking opportunities are few along this trail.
 We utilized free street parking on Bradlee Avenue at the South end of the trail and we also marked on our map paid parking spaces by the Salem State University which is midway along the route.
 Next time we do this trail, we'll probably find free street parking in a Salem neighborhood and bike towards Marblehead - avoiding all the extra driving it takes to get to the South end of the trail.
 We also marked out several BLUEbike bikeshare lots in Salem, including one very close to the Salem MBTA railroad station.